 - CPI/Lubrizol Emkarate RL32H

 - Exxon/Mobil EAL Arctic 46

 - Hatcol 3692

-- · Everest 46
+- Everest 46

-- RL68H (This oil must be used for WSC 160 only.)

 Changing Oil Filters

 Daikin Applied chillers are at positive pressure at all times and do not leak contaminated moist air into the refrigerant circuit, thereby eliminating the need for annual oil changes.
 An annual laboratory oil analysis is recommended to check overall compressor condition.